piascikj/imdone/README.md

-imdone
+iMDone
 ==========
-##Distributed kanban for engineering teams
+##Keep your tasks in your files and organize using kanban
-Create tasks in any file using markdown syntax and organize them with a local kanban board and commit them to source control.
+Create tasks in any file using markdown syntax and organize them with a local kanban board.
+Share your board on github, dropbox, and other cloud providers.

 ##Install
    npm install -g imdone